Cras14Project/Coadaptation_with_RealAnt/project14-COADAPT/Coadaptation/README.md

 * If you don't have or don't want to use GPU, install the CPU version of the package.

-5. Install GYM v0.21.0; DO NOT install GYM using `pip install`; The new interface is not compatible with it.
+5. Install GYM v0.21.0; DO NOT install GYM using `pip install`; The new interface is not compatible with the program.
 Instead, install GYM using the following command: `pip install gym==0.21.0`

 ## Setting up the environment